 There are resources available.
 Several best practice frameworks and handbooks have emerged over the past 18 months, including the AIMA ESG Handbook, dated September 2022 and the Impact Investing Institute has many training and user guides for anyone to access and use.

 AIMA is one of many industry bodies supported by JTC through its ESG Services team.
-To find out more, please contact Victoria directly, or visit the dedicated web page here.
+To find out more, please contact Victoria directly.